johnnymast/redbox-tracker/README.md

 # Redbox-Tracker
 WORK IN PROGRESS!

+This project is inspired by [Laravel Visitor Tracker](https://github.com/voerro/laravel-visitor-tracker).
+I have created my own version of this software because I need that functionality for a project of my own.
+This means i want all my dependenties for that projects 'in house'.

 ## Author

 This package is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
 For feature requests or suggestions you could consider sending me an e-mail.